isomerpages/moe-angmokiopri/_our-curriculum/Our Curriculum.md

 Pupils reinforce their learning of regular and irregular words and acquire basic reading skills during this programme.
 They also develop their listening, reading, viewing and speaking skills.
 A pre-test is conducted at the beginning of the year to ascertain the pupil’s reading age.
 A post test is conducted in both May and November to determine the progress of the pupils.

 <font size="5">**For Parents**</font>

-<br>The English department urges you to join our efforts to inculcate in your children the love for reading and the English Language.
+The English department urges you to join our efforts to inculcate in your children the love for reading and the English Language.
 Research shows that children tend to emulate the reading habits of significant adults in their lives so setting a good example at home will go a long way in influencing their reading behaviour.

 Together we can make our children better readers and learner of English!